markjprice/cs12dotnet8/docs/ch15-enhanced-blazor.md

 Let's prevent the visitor from navigating away from the `EditCustomer` page component if they have made changes that are unsaved:

-1. In the `Northwind.Blazor` project, in the `Shared` folder, in `CustomerDetail.razor`, add statements to execute event handlers when text is input into any of the four textboxes, and to set a parameter named `HasChanges`, as shown highlighted in the following partial markup:
+1. In the `Northwind.Blazor` project, in the `Components` folder, in `CustomerDetail.razor`, add statements to execute event handlers when text is input into any of the four textboxes, and to set a parameter named `HasChanges`, as shown highlighted in the following partial markup:
 ```html
 <EditForm Model="@Customer" OnValidSubmit="@OnValidSubmit">
 ...